Gbemeegar/Exploratory-Data-Analysis_of_Supermart_store/README.md

 # Exploratory-Data-Analysis_of_Supermart_store

-Performed an exploratory data analysis to discover any insights and patterns on the store's products, sales, and profit
+Performed an exploratory data analysis to discover insights and patterns in the store's products, sales, and profit